 Later in the afternoon we all went to the Reading Group Guides BEA Book Group Speed Dating session where we met 16 different publishers and heard about some wonderful books they recommended for book clubs and discussion groups.
 We walked out of there with SO MANY amazing reads!

 This is just a one of the many tables of books that were at the event and a small sample of the titles discussed.
 A few of the ones that made it to the top of our lists for the day were The Curious Charms of Arthur Pepper, The Book that Matters Most, Inheriting Edith, The Motion of Puppets, The Next, and Mother’s Tell Your Daughters.
 But that list is just the tip of the iceberg really for the ever growing stack of wonderful books we amassed today.
-Take a peak.
+Take a peek.